AlexxNica/open-letter-superintelligence/README.md

 v1.0.0

 The letter is available on [verekia.com/open-letter-superintelligence](http://verekia.com/open-letter-superintelligence/).

-Feel free to request changes to this letter on the [GitHub repository](https://github.com/verekia/open-letter-superintelligence).
+Feel free to request changes on the [GitHub repository](https://github.com/verekia/open-letter-superintelligence).